 In a land of myth, and a time of magic, the destiny of a great kingdom rests on the shoulders of a young person.
 His name… Bilbo Baggins.

-Fans may rejoice that writers Philippa Boyens, Jackson and Guillermo del Toro managed to squeeze 2 hours and 40 minutes out of barely seven chapters of JRR Tolkien’s tiny text, but only half of it has anything to do with the text.
+Fans may rejoice that writers Philippa Boyens, Jackson and Guillermo del Toro managed to squeeze 2 hours and 40 minutes out of barely seven chapters of JRR Tolkien’s tiny text, but only half of it has anything to do with the book.
 The rest are bolt-on sequences designed to fill the film’s unnecessary length.

 The star of the show, though, is undoubtedly Gollum.
 Andy Serkis’ mo-capped monster slithers around his dark cave spewing riddles with venom – a spellbinding sequence that shows Jackson still knows how to omit and expand to great effect.
 That it works so well, though, only jars with the rest of the script; it falls to Howard Shore’s grand score to hold everything together.
-Deftly linking leitmotifs from the last trilogy with the dwarves’ new, brooding song, the soundtrack achieves what the film partly fails to do: recapture that feeling of Middle Earth.
+Deftly linking leitmotifs from the last trilogy with the dwarves’ new, brooding song, the soundtrack achieves what the film partly fails to do: recapture that feeling of Middle-earth.

 Despite this unexpectedly messy journey being stretched out for so long, the performances, set pieces and catchy score build up to a fun pace in the final half.
 And so The Hobbit goes there and back and there and back and there and back again.
-And like its frustrated eponymous hero, you’ll enjoy most of it.
+And, like its frustrated eponymous hero, you’ll enjoy most of it.
 Maybe it’s not so dissimilar to Merlin after all.